Avenues-Creative-Computation/cs2-setup-assignment/README.md

 ## Setup your GitHib and GitHub Classroom account

 - [ ] You will need a GitHib account associated with your Avenues Gmail account for this class.
-Go to [github.com](https://github.com){:target="_blank"} and click `Sign up`.
+Go to <a href="https://github.com" target="_blank">github.com</a> and click `Sign up`.
 Enter your Avenues Gmail address, then follow the on-screen instructions to finish setting up your account.
-- [ ] Link your GitHub account to GitHub Classroom by following this link: https://classroom.github.com/a/RyX7DTSH]{:target="_blank"} and selecting your name from the class roster.
+- [ ] Link your GitHub account to GitHub Classroom by following this link: <a href="https://classroom.github.com/a/RyX7DTSH" target="_blank">https://classroom.github.com/a/RyX7DTSH</a> and selecting your name from the class roster.
 - [ ] In Visual Studio Code, click on the GitHub tab :octocat: in the sidebar.
 - [ ] Under `CLASSROOMS` click `Sign In` and follow the on-screen instructions.
 - [ ] You should see this assignment appear under the `CLASSROOMS` menu.
 Click the folder icon to the right of the assignment to clone the assignment repository to your computer and open the repository folder in Visual Studio Code.